cleytoncarvalho/bootcamp-gostack-meetapp-app/README.md

 # Meetapp

 Final React Native project developed at the GoStack bootcamp.
-Mobile version of the application for meetups appointments.
+Mobile version of the application for meetup appointments.

 Techs: